The Carnivore Diet: Benefits, Risks & How to Follow

 It can make a difference if you have genuine autoimmune issues, need a catalyst for weight loss, or want to improve energy levels or lower your blood sugar, among other health benefits.

 While this diet may be the most straightforward diet to follow, it should be noted that the carnivore diet is a very limiting and intense diet, and not appropriate for all people.
 In general, the carnivore diet is not intended for the long term.
-Before making any dietary changes, you should always consult their primary care physician, dietician, and/or nutritionist for guidance.
+Before making any dietary changes, you should always consult your primary care physician, dietician, and/or nutritionist for guidance.

 What is the carnivore diet?